addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Backbone DevTools was created to help with this and is a Chrome DevTools extension allowing you to inspect events, syncs, View-DOM bindings and what objects have been instantiated.

-A useful View hierarchy displayed in the Elements panel and you can also inspect a DOM element and the closest View will be exposed via $view in the console.
+A useful View hierarchy is displayed in the Elements panel.
+Also, when you inspect a DOM element the closest View will be exposed via $view in the console.

 ![](img/bbdevtools.jpg)